air/configtest/README.md

 ## IDEMPOTENCY

 You define the target state.
 The tool will try to get there.
 If it's already there, you can keep running the tool and nothing bad will happen.

+### Test runs are your friend

+Whack a `test=True` on the end of your salt commands to do a dry run.
+The stuff that *would* happen comes up in yellow.

 # Understanding States